-Fibrous dysplasia (FD) is a benign tumour-like congenital process, manifested as a defect in osteoblastic differentiation and maturation, with progressive replacement of normal bone with immature woven bone.
+Fibrous dysplasia (FD) is a benign tumour-like congenital process, manifested as a localized defect in osteoblastic differentiation and maturation, with progressive replacement of normal bone with immature woven bone.

 Fibrous dysplasia can affect any bone, and can divided into four sub types 8 (although there is some overlap):